Onibi: Outline

-Types of onibi
+Types

 As onibi are thought of as a type of atmospheric ghost light, there are ones like the below.
 Other than these, there is also the shiranui, the koemonbi, the janjanbi, and the tenka among others.
 There is a theory that the kitsunebi is also a kind of onibi, but there is also the opinion that strictly speaking, they are different from onibi.